oberman-lab/contrastive/Research/Experiments.md

  - pseudo-classification losses with center loss then compare for accuracy.

+ ### Motivation
+ Reduce the number of training samples while keeping all the information. from Augmented $\times$ Augmented to Augmented $\times mnum_images, which is a compression by a factor of {number_of_augmentations}.
  ### Network
  Encoder: Convolutional for mnist
  Classifier: linear classifier

+ ### Data Feeding
+ - Implement stochastic data augmentation.
+ - Create a dataset where each sample is a bundle of data augmentations, together with a weight vector in feature space.

+ ### Process
+ - add sub-training classification routine.

  ### Extensions to the experiment
  Add a projection head, aka do the same but discard the last layer.